AlexKlinkov/AlexKlinkov/README.md

 <sub>Help to visit events which are interested you,
 share it with your friends, stay comments and get static information about it 🥂📆 </sub>
 * **java-shareit (🌍Web) ✅**
->Allows people exchange different things.
+<sub>Allows people exchange different things.
-Make booking some items and put your own things for rent by other users. 🤝🏼🔄📜
+Make booking some items and put your own things for rent by other users. 🤝🏼🔄📜 </sub>
 * **java-filmorate (🌍Web) ✅**
->Allows estimating film, remain comments and choose take a compilation of films by your interesting 🎦👍🍿
+<sub>Allows estimating film, remain comments and
+choose take a compilation of films by your interesting 🎦👍🍿</sub>
 #### About me:
 * My name is Alex and I am a Java-Developer 🎸💻
 ##### Languages and Tools 👅🔧